A Journey in Bread-making

 In 2013, he decided that, at age 76, he was ready to open a bakery/baking school.
 Thus was born Morton’s Bakehouse.

-Mort was blessed with wonderful friends and fellow bakers who taught him much and encouraged him on his path.
-For this, he was truly grateful and also for the generous support of friends who became customers, and customers who became friends.
+Mort and Barbara were blessed with wonderful friends and fellow bakers who taught them much and encouraged them on their path.
+For this, they were truly grateful and also for the generous support of friends who became customers, and customers who became friends.

 Mort passed away suddenly in Boquete in April 2016.